Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 91: January 14, 2022

+**Today's Progress:** Studied React Bootstrap.
+Looked at tradeoffs between React and popular frameworks.

+**Thoughts:** Feeling ready for the weekend, but the studying doesn't stop.

 ### Day 90: January 13, 2022

 **Today's Progress:** Studied backend code of project, overview of assembling a dev toolset in Node.js, overview of Azure CDN.